-- ➤ Refer to the assessment plan, it will describe which KSBs are to be covered by this assessment method, use this information to structure your presentation and map any supporting evidence, so you know what you are presenting is covering the right KSBs - Check the timings for the assessment, also look for the number of questions the independent assessor can ask, (some assessment plans detail the number of questions) and questions will be framed around the assigned KSBs assessing communication skills and the apprentice's ability to analyse and evaluate information and data.
+- ➤ Refer to the assessment plan, it will describe which KSBs are to be covered by this assessment method, use this information to structure your presentation and map any supporting evidence, so you know what you are presenting is covering the right KSBs - Check the timings for the assessment, also look for the number of questions the independent assessor can ask, (some assessment plans detail the number of questions) and questions will be framed around the assigned KSBs a portfolio or a project.
+Presentations are effective at assessing communication skills and the apprentice's ability to analyse and evaluate information and data.
 Typically, the presentation is delivered to the independent assessor, where the assessment plan requires the presence of others, as part of a panel, such persons must be present.